 Selecting the suitable dowel system can be dependent on the load transfer requirements.
 The correct dowel type and centres can be identified with the follwoing information:

 - Expected slab thickness (mm)

 - Expected modulus of subgrade reaction (Kpa)

-For internal floor we would suggest the basic steel plain TERAJOINT version.
+For internal floor we would suggest the basic steel plain Terajoint version.
 When corrosion resistance is required.
-TERAJOINT HDG (hot dipped galvanized) version is recommended, and for a more aggressive external environment or high hygienic requirement, TERAJOINT in stainless steel is recommended.
+Terajoint HDG (hot dipped galvanized) version is recommended, and for a more aggressive external environment or high hygienic requirement, TerajointT in stainless steel is recommended.